saikumar1767/RenewableEnergyAnalytics/README.md

            - cd app (If you are not in the app folder)
            - python populate_db.py (Inserts csv data into energy_data table).
       - Now navigate to the app folder and run.py to start the Backend Server.

-   Note: You might see two user.db files, one is outside the app folder, and the other is inside the app folder.
-For the local running instance, it is pointed to user.db, which is inside the app folder, and for
-      docker deployment, the environments are changing, so when working with Docker, its instance will be pointed to the user.db file, which is outside the app folder.
-Make sure the user.db file is properly set up and has data before making API calls.

 6. **Deployment using Docker**
    - Create two docker files, one inside the frontend folder for dockerizing the application's frontend and a second docker file inside the Backend folder for dockerizing the application's backend.